Michigan lawyer discusses the average workers’ comp knee injury settlement and how to avoid low-ball insurance company offers.

 Did you know the knee is considered the largest joint in the human body?
 It is used for sitting, standing, walking, bending, kneeling, crouching, crawling, and lifting.
 People rely upon their knees for basic everyday activities.
 Here is some information about the average workers’ comp knee injury settlement.

-Many employees develop aches and pain after a long day on-the-job.
+Many employees develop aches and pain to the knees after a long day on-the-job.
 This is usually not an issue until it interferes with their ability to work.
-A knee injury can result in financial disaster if an employee can no longer perform his or her job.
-They may even need expensive knee replacement surgery to address the problem.
+An injury can result in financial disaster if an employee can no longer perform his or her job.
+They may even need expensive replacement surgery to address the problem.

-Knee injuries are some of the most common types of workers’ comp cases that we handle.
-Insurance companies dispute knee injury claims for a variety of reasons.
+Knee injuries are some of the most common types of cases that we handle.
+Insurance companies dispute these injury claims for a variety of reasons.
 Keep reading to find out about legal rights and the average workers’ comp knee injury settlement.

 There are several important ligaments in the knee such as the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), medial collateral ligament (MCL), and lateral collateral ligament (LCL).
 These ligaments can be torn from activities that require a sudden change in direction, rotation, or stop/start.
 Surgery is typically required to improve stability and repair the damage.

 The meniscus is a tough and rubbery cartilage that acts as a shock absorber in the knee.
 It can be torn from twisting motions while bearing weight.
 Sometimes a loose body such as a piece of cartilage or bone can break off.
 This creates a problem when interference occurs with operation of the knee joint.
 Surgery can be performed, but it can be difficult to fully recover.